lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   .. option:: --group_tile <string>

     Group fine-grained programmable blocks, connection blocks and switch blocks into tiles.
 Once enabled, tiles will be added to the top-level module.
 Otherwise, the top-level module consists of programmable blocks, connection blocks and switch blocks.
 The tile style can be customized through a file.
 See details in :ref:`file_formats_tile_config_file`.
+When enabled, the Verilog netlists will contain additional netlists that model tiles (see details in :ref:`fabric_netlists_tiles`).

     .. warning:: This option does not support ``--duplicate_grid_pin``!